SprocketTools/SprocketBot/README.md

 - A private channel that you can make threads in
 - A public channel that users can use to run the `-submitTank` command with

+Contests can have multiple categories, and you can re-register contests and categories under the same name (if you originally created it).
+Be warned that saving over existing items you made before will clear everything except the .blueprint files of previous entries.

 Two configuration .json file examples are included above.
 The first one, `contestInfoTemplate.json` is used to establish a contest: